 Your Next Steps After an Accident

 If you were hurt on a construction site, while painting a house or while working on lines, you have a few available options.
 First, come see one of the Philadelphia workers’ compensation lawyers here at Larry Pitt & Associates.
 We can document your injuries, will work with your union reps (when applicable) and will collaborate with your doctors to ensure that your medical records are up-to-date.
 Together, we can ensure that your claim for benefits is accurate and complete before we file the claim.
 If your claim requires a hearing in front of the Board, we will represent you.

 If your injury turns out to be permanent and leaves you unable to work in your current field or in any field, our attorneys can help you apply for Social Security Disability benefits, or even file a third-party personal injury claim on your behalf, depending on the circumstances of your case.
 When you work with us, we make sure that no stone is left unturned, and that you and your family have the best shot at a brighter future.
 You have likely spent most of your working life paying into the Pennsylvania workers’ compensation fund; when you need it to help you, we are there to make sure it does.

-Our Philadelphia Workers’ Compensation Lawyers Provide Compassionate Counsel for Workers Injured While Using a Ladder or on Scaffolding
+Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates Provide Compassionate Counsel for Those Injured in Workplace Ladder & Scaffolding Accidents

 Larry Pitt & Associates has more than three decades of experience successfully representing workers who were hurt while using a ladder or a scaffold.
 We know what it takes to build a successful claim for workers’ compensation benefits in Pennsylvania.
 Please call 888-748-8529 or fill out our contact form to set up your no-obligation consultation with an experienced Philadelphia workers’ compensation lawyer.
 We are proud to help injured workers throughout Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County from our multiple office locations.